 The BPF promotes the interests of its Members principally through its four Market Sector Groups and its many common interest Business Groups.
 The BPF Central Expert Committees address industry wide concerns including Environment, Fire, Product Safety and Industrial Health & Safety.The Horners maintain strong links with the BPF and a number of Past Masters and our current Master have been past presidents of the BPF.
 The Horners Plastic & Bottlemaking awards are sponsored jointly with the BPF.

 Most Livery Companies support a member of our armed forces and the Horners support 27 Squadron RAF based at RAF Odiham in Hampshire.

-In recent years the Horners sent Christmas Parcels to those of 27 Squadron deployed in Afghanistan and one was placed at the foot of everyone’s bed in lieu of Christmas stockings which were much appreciated.
+The Horners sent Christmas Parcels to those of 27 Squadron when deployed in Afghanistan and one was placed at the foot of everyone’s bed in lieu of Christmas stockings which were much appreciated.

 27 Squadron provides the Guard of Honour at our annual banquet in the Mansion House.